aloccid-iata/one-record-demonstrator/README.md

-# ONE Record Two Nodes
+# ONE Record Demonstrator

-Welcome to the ONE Record Two Nodes, in this document you will find all the instructions to run a two NE:ONE server and how to setup pub/sub in ONE Record
+Welcome to the ONE Record Demonstrator, in this document you will find all the instructions to run a two NE:ONE server and how to setup pub/sub in ONE Record

 ## Prerequisites